nickhward/CareerBERT/README.md

 The system transforms each sentence of a resume and the job description in question into a TF-IDF representation and uses cosine similarity to compare it with job descriptions.
 Resume parsing is currently supported only for PDF files.

+Before running the programs make sure to run in terminal: `pip install -r requirements.txt`

 Choose between running in the terminal or launching a Flask app:

 - For terminal: `python main.py resume.pdf`